Modern bank in Kuala Lumpur

 2

-All branches of the same bank are not equal.
-Prioritize branches located in expat neighborhoods like Mont Kiara or KLCC in Kuala Lumpur, as the staff there are accustomed to foreign files.
+Not all branches of the same bank are created equal.
+Favour branches in expat neighbourhoods such as Mont Kiara or KLCC in Kuala Lumpur, where staff are used to handling foreign applications.

 3